 - Select the category of the service, for example, Replication.

 For example, if you are configuring 4-hour replication, set the Recovery Point Objective (RPO) value to 4.

 For encryption based on I/O filters, set the Allow I/O filters before encryption parameter.
 Encryption provided by storage does not require this parameter.

-Allows the use of other I/O filters before the encryption filter.
+Option Description False (default) Does not allow the use of other I/O filters before the encryption filter.
+True Allows the use of other I/O filters before the encryption filter.
 Other filters, such as replication, can analyze clear text data before it is encrypted.

 - Click OK.

 The new component appears in the list of storage policy components.